bualuk/cisc187-assignments/lab28-critters/README.md

 For example, moving east from the eastern-most (i.e. right) edge brings you back to the western-most (i.e. left) edge.
 You might want your critters to make several moves at once using a loop, but you can't.
-The only way a critter moves is to wait for the simulator to ask it for a single move and return that move.
+The only way a critter moves is to wait for the game to ask it for a single move and return that move.

 ## Fighting